Olaf-Klein/javascript-minecraft-clone/RUST_SUMMARY.md

 ## Overview

-This is a complete rewrite of the JavaScript Minecraft Clone in Rust, chosen as the "best fitting language" for a high-performance voxel game.
+This repository now defaults to the Rust rewrite of the JavaScript Minecraft Clone, chosen as the "best fitting language" for a high-performance voxel game.

 ## Branch Structure

-- `main` / `copilot/rewrite-game-code-language`: Original JavaScript version
+- `main`: Rust rewrite (current default)
-- `rust-rewrite`: **NEW** Rust rewrite (this branch)
+- Legacy JavaScript implementation: preserved on a separate branch for reference (see repository branches)

 ## Why Rust?